How Do Bees Make Beeswax

 How do honey bees make wax (Beeswax)?

-After young bees have secreted liquid wax from their abdomens, in contact with the air, it solidifies into small scale shapes that other worker bees then gather, and model with their 'mandibles (jaws)' to build the honeycombs (adding pollen and propolis).
+After young bees have secreted liquid wax from their abdomens, it solidifies (due to air contact) into small scale-like shapes that other worker bees then gather, and model with their ' 'mandibles (jaws)' to build the honeycombs.

 Below is a short video from a study of a honey bee making wax cells in a hive.
 Watch carefully as she expels a small wax scale from under her abdomen!